PolymerLabs/serve-waterfall/README.md

 ## options

-`waterfallServe` accepts a second argument of options:
+`serveWaterfall` accepts a second argument of options:

 `root`: The directory to resolve files paths relative to.